hollowdll/hakjdb/README.md

 ```bash
 docker run -p 12345:12345 --rm -it kvdb:alpine
 ```

-You can now access the server with `kvdb-cli` through port `12345`.
+You can access the server through port `12345`.